Statutory Maternity Pay: how different employment types affect what you pay

-From this date Agricultural workers in England who are not covered by the terms and conditions of the Agricultural Wages Board will be eligible for Statutory Payments if they meet the appropriate qualifying conditions.
+From this date agricultural workers in England who aren’t covered by the terms and conditions of the Agricultural Wages Board will be eligible for Statutory Payments if they meet the appropriate qualifying conditions.

 Casual and short contract employees

 A casual employee is usually someone who works for an employer, as and when they are required on a series of short contracts of employment with that person.
 Such casual workers may also be called short contract employees.
 If you have to deduct PAYE tax and Class 1 NICs from the worker’s earnings, then you will have to pay them SMP if they satisfy all the qualifying conditions.

 Mariners can get SMP if you have a place of business in the UK and they are on a home-trade ship.

 Some NHS employees whose contracts are split between Strategic Health Authorities and NHS trusts, as a result of NHS reorganisation, can choose to have all their earnings added together for working out Average Weekly Earnings (AWE) for SMP purposes.